 - Thigh: Thighs are one of the best options for chicken noodle soup.
 They have a high fat content and they are a bone-in cut.
 This cut of chicken will give you a more flavorful broth.

 - Drumsticks: Very similar to the thighs, but with the drumsticks, it’s much more difficult to get the meat off the bone.
 If you’re looking for a higher-fat option, I would go with the chicken thighs.
+Drumsticks, however are a low-cost and budget friendly option.

 - Whole carcass: You can also use the rest of your rotisserie chicken carcass for broth.
 Just stick the whole thing in a pot of boiling water and let it infuse the water, and then you will have broth!
+There are also small bits of chicken that will come loose from the carcass that will flavor the soup.
+If you are a low-meat consuming family or individual, this might be the best option for you!

 How to Make Chicken Noodle Soup

-Add in your broth and bring your soup to a simmer.
+Add in your homemade bone broth and bring your soup to a simmer.
 While it is simmering, shred your chicken and add it back to the pot.
 Add in the egg noodles as well.
 The noodles will only take a couple of minutes to cook so make sure to add these last, as they will become soggy if they are in the broth for too long.

 Taste your broth and season with salt and pepper and adjust to your liking.